maxspahn/gym_envs_urdf/docs/source/introduction_to_envs.rst

 Use environments
 ^^^^^^^^^^^^^^^^

-In the ``examples``, you will find individual examples for all implemented robots.
+Examples can be found in the `urdfenvs/examples<https://github.com/maxspahn/gym_envs_urdf/tree/master/examples>`_ folder you will find individual examples for all implemented robots.
 Environments can be created using the normal gym syntax.
 Gym environments rely mostly on three functions